top of page

-I've dreamed of creating a States of Being Center for years.
-I had to get it right first –– to figure out a model that speaks to the times we're in –– our children are in, our schools, and our country are in.
+I have long dreamed of creating a States of Being Center for Coaching and Leading.
+I had to get it right first –– to figure out a model that speaks to the times we're in –– our children are in, our schools and our country are in.

 If we are going to deliver on our promises to all of our children, we have to discipline ourselves to see the higher self in the struggling first-year teacher as well as in the emerging and seasoned leader, bus drivers, custodians, board members, families —anyone who has contact with our students.

-If we are going to save democracy, we have to collectively imagine and plan for the kind of world we want our children to inherit and inhabit.
+If we are going to save democracy, we have to collectively imagine and plan for the kind of world our children want to inherit and inhabit.
 We have to create schools that address this vision.
 There is too much at stake.

 This is why I created the States of Being , the book, and this Center —to offer a coaching response to these pressing questions: What are schools for?
 How do we manifest them?